 Faculty who need special accommodation, such as wheelchair or assisted access, or have unanticipated needs that arise during the week before Commencement, should contact the Head Marshall, Marie Minnick at email@example.com.
 This information will be shared with the appropriate platform marshal.

 For questions regarding regalia ordering and pick up, contact the USD Torero Store at (619) 260-4551 or email firstname.lastname@example.org.

 For more information about the Chicana/o and Latina/o Graduates Recognition Celebration and Reception, contact the United Front Multicultural Center at (619) 260-6871.
-The Chicana/o Latina/o Recognition Ceremony will be held Saturday, May 23 from 12:00-3:00 p.m. in the Hahn University Center Forum rooms ABC.
+The Chicana/o Latina/o Recognition Ceremony will be held Saturday, May 21 from 12:00-3:00 p.m. in the Hahn University Center Forum rooms ABC.
 Please call in advance to confirm the date, time and location of this event.

 For general questions regarding the Commencement, or if you are a faculty or staff member who would like to present a diploma case to a relative (spouse, child, parent, or sibling) who will be graduating from USD, please email email@example.com.

 5998 Alcalá Park

 Office Hours8 a.m. - 5 p.m.